Bloom-Care/Bloom-Care/documentation/project-proposal.md

 ### 📚 Tech Stack:
-Clearly state the technologies, frameworks, and tools you intend to use for the front-end and back-end development.
 We Intend on Using React, for Front-End Development, While using Node.js and express for Back-End Development.
-We also intend on using TailWind for Styling, while using PostgreSQL for our DataBase.
+We also intend on using Material Ui for Styling, while using PostgreSQL for our DataBase.

-*Example:* We intend on using React for the front end, Node.js and Express for the backend, and PostgreSQL for the database.
-We will also incorporate Socket.io to implement the live chat feature and ChatGPT to implement the chatbot feature.

 ___